masonNick/InternetSecurity/README.md

     - Step 5: Configuring Apache to use the files created in this exercise.
 - 4/9/2019
   - Working on my technical report.
 Updated technical report uploaded to GitHub.
+  - Looking into how to take self-signed certificate and add it to the trusted CAS list.

 **Helpful References**
 - https://www.netburner.com/learn/creating-a-self-signed-certificate-for-secure-iot-applications/